meijieli/CourseRelated/README.md

 Cloud Computing & Big Data
 ---
-Main Platform: Amazon Web Service
+Main Platform: **Amazon Web Service**

 Graduate level course on Cloud Computing.
 Focus is on learning and building extremely large scale systems and applications leveraging Cloud.
 Learn concepts as well as hands-on experience by using real cloud and cloud technologies.
-Three key objectives: learn how to use a cloud, leverage cloud to build applications, build scalable intelligent systems.
-Learn cloud technologies by using real clouds - Amazon AWS, Google Cloud, Openstack and Hadoop/Spark.
+Three key objectives: **learn how to use a cloud, leverage cloud to build applications, build scalable intelligent systems**.
+Learn cloud technologies by using real clouds - **Amazon AWS**, Google Cloud, Openstack and Hadoop/Spark.

 [Link](https://github.com/Shenzhi-ZHANG/CourseRelated/tree/master/Cloud_Computing_and_Big_Data)